CompNeurosci Lab - Dr Gunnar BLOHM

 We are always

-looking for brilliant postdocs (external funding might be
+looking for brilliant postdocs (external funding will be

 me now !

-looking for students who are enthusiastic, have programming
+research interests).
+I'm looking for students who are

-view.
-Students with Psychology, Life Science or related
+computational point of view.
+Students with Psychology, Life

-encouraged to apply.
-Projects will involve combinations of
+skills) are also encouraged to apply.
+Projects will involve

-Mathematical techniques used in my lab include (but are not limited to) artificial neural network, spiking networks, dual quaternions (Clifford algebra), advanced imaging analysis methods for EEG/MEG, Bayesian statistics and state space modelling.
+Mathematical techniques used in my lab include (but are not limited to) artificial neural network, spiking networks, dual quaternions (Clifford algebra), advanced imaging analysis methods for EEG/MEG, Bayesian statistics, reinforcement learning and state space modelling.
 Behavioural experiments use eye, head and arm movements to assess brain function.